MontgomeryLab/RNA-integrate/Integrative_Pipeline/README.md

 ### Gene Table

 The gene table is a key component of customizing the pipeline's data analysis and visualization.
 While the gene table is optional for the mRNA and small RNA experimental runs, it is required for the integrative analysis.
 To disable the gene table for the mRNA and/or small RNA experimental runs, select <strong>no_table</strong> as the gene table method for the corresponding run type in the [integrative parameters yaml](#integrative-parameters-yaml).
 Choosing <strong>common_names_only</strong> will eliminate the class-based customization in an individual mRNA or small RNA run, and choosing <strong>class_names_only</strong> will eliminate common name substitution in an individual mRNA or small RNA run.
-The first column of the gene table should consist of any number of gene IDs identical to corresponding IDs from the counts files or matrix.
+The first column of the gene table should consist of any number of gene IDs identical to corresponding IDs from the tabulated counts files or matrix.
 The second column of the gene table should consist of any common names that should replace a corresponding gene ID in results tables, mean reads scatter plots, and heatmaps.
 To avoid replacing the gene ID for a particular gene, the gene ID should be repeated in the second column.
 The third column of the gene table should consist of the class to which each gene ID belongs.
 Class names are used to characterize and color visualized genes for the mean reads scatter plots, heatmaps (if <strong>selected_classes</strong> is chosen as the heatmap type), and slope plots.
 They are also included in both individual and integrative results tables.
 A template gene table can be viewed [here](template_gene_table.csv), and a preview is shown below.

 | Gene_ID   | Common_Name | Gene_Class  |
 |-----------|-------------|-------------|